UPDATED 11/18/24

 All Claris FileMaker products have now been upgraded to version 21, aka FileMaker 2024.
-As of the date of this post FileMaker Pro is at version 21.0.2.200.
+As of the date of this post FileMaker Pro is at version 21.1.1.41.
+Claris regularly releases free updates to the current version.
+Upgrades, on the other hand, like FileMaker 20 to 21, must be purchased.
+TCG does not sell FileMaker, however it is required in order to use Studio Manager.

-Here at Tokerud Consulting Group, we are now using FileMaker Pro 2024 and FileMaker Go 2024.
-We waited until we were confident that it was completely compatible with MacOS 12 Sonoma before we took the plunge.
+Here at Tokerud Consulting Group, we are using FileMaker Pro 2024 and FileMaker Go 2024.
+We waited until we were confident that it was completely compatible with MacOS 14 Sonoma before we took the plunge.
+We have yet to upgrade to MacOS Sequoia, although we plan to do so by the end of the year.

 FileMaker Go 2024 for iPadOS and iOS are available on the App Store.
 Make sure your iPads and iPhones are updated to iOs 18 or iPadOS 18.
 Then download and install FileMaker Go 2024.
 Currently only Apple mobile devices support FileMaker Go.